nasifimtiazohi/Coverity-Data-Analysis/memory/report.md

 we could not find the commits
 while Kodi had only 3 CVEs in our dataset
 (all are non memory-related).
-We collected the patch commits for rest of the three projects:
+While it is possible to collect patch commits in the case of Sambe and OpenCV, they have low number of CVEs published.
-Linux, Samba, and OpenCV.
+Therefore, we only focus on Linux when answering RQ2.

 ### CWE classification for memory vs. non-memory: